-Similarly, shared objects may have termination functions, which are executed with the atexit (BA_OS) mechanism after the base process begins its termination sequence.
-The order in which the dynamic linker calls termination functions is the exact reverse order of their corresponding initialization functions.
-If a shared object has a termination function, but no initialization function, the termination function will execute in the order it would have as if the shared object's initialization function was present.
-The dynamic linker ensures that it will not execute any initialization functions more than once.
+Similarly, shared objects may have termination functions, which are executed with the function atexit mechanism after the base process begins its termination sequence.
+Once again, the order in which the dynamic linker calls termination functions is unspecified.

 Shared objects designate their initialization and termination functions through the DT_INIT and DT_FINI entries in the dynamic structure, described in "Dynamic Section" above.
 Typically, the code for these functions resides in the .init and .fini sections, mentioned in "Sections" of Chapter 4.